When is the Best Time to Take Probiotics?

 How Probiotics Work

 Probiotics restore a healthy balance to your microbiome.
 It replenishes the beneficial bacteria and kicks out the bad ones.
+Because of that, your immune system gets strengthened.

-For the past decades, scientists have been eyeing at its potential in preventing diseases.
+For the past decades, scientists have been eyeing its potential in preventing diseases.
 Studies have proven that probiotics play a significant role in various bodily functions.

 When Should You Take Probiotics?

-Before we can answer this question, we first need to understand how stomach acid affects probiotic effectivity.
+Before we can answer this question, we first need to understand how stomach acid affects probiotic effectiveness.
+You see, your stomach acid not only helps you digest food.
+As aforementioned, it also gets rid of most of the bacteria that are present in your food.

-Some experts agree that the best time to take probiotics is in the morning, around 15 to 30 minutes before your first meal.
+A handful of experts agree that the best time to take probiotics is in the morning, around 15 to 30 minutes before your first meal.
 Since you just woke up and haven’t eaten for several hours, your digestive system is moving at a slow pace.
-During this time, your stomach does not produce much acid making it safer for the probiotics to pass through.
-Taking them with water also helps them bypass the stomach acid and make it all the way to your gut.

-However, this should not be taken as a sweeping conclusion.
-There are many factors that affect probiotic viability.
-For one, some probiotic strains are much more tolerant of stomach acid.
 Some supplements also come in enteric-coated packages specially designed to resist the harsh environment in your stomach.
 In general, the most ideal time depends on the type of probiotics you’re taking.

 Live-Strain Probiotics

-Live-strain probiotics are usually taken in powder or beverage form.
 They don’t have any protective coatings which makes them more vulnerable to stomach acid.
 As such, they will be more effective if taken first thing in the morning or right before bedtime.

 Soil-Based Probiotics

-As the name implies, soil-based probiotics are microorganisms that are naturally found on soils.
-You usually get it from raw and fermented fruits and vegetables.
-Some probiotic supplements are also made of soil-based probiotic strains.
 Since they usually live in harsh environments, these types of bacteria are usually resistant to stomach acid.
 Taking them with food increases their chance of survival.

 When Timing Doesn’t Matter